 The programme provides opportunities for participants to:

-• show reflective practice at Master’s level integrating interdisciplinary theory as a method of study and practice; • analyse the historical, theoretical, critical and analytical research in the area of spiritual theology and companionship; • achieve an understanding of professional contemporary art and design; • have sufficient academic and applied grounding for further development of skills; • facilitate innovative research work at Masters level; • identify, explore, form an analytical awareness ample for an artistic experience; • apply theory and articulate pastoral practice.
+• show reflective practice at Master’s level integrating interdisciplinary theory as a method of study and practice; • analyse the historical, theoretical, critical and analytical research in the area of spiritual theology and companionship; • achieve an understanding of the human dynamics at play in spiritual experience; • have sufficient academic and applied grounding for further development of skills; • facilitate innovative research work at Masters level; • identify, explore, form an analytical awareness of spirituality as a human phenomenon; • be equipped to engage in constructive dialogue with other areas of human knowledge; • apply theory and articulate pastoral practice.

 Any person who has successfully completed an undergraduate degree and wishes to: